 surfaces become invested with qualities that you want to see treated with TLC.

-stand during fabrication.
+work-stand during fabrication.

 The last few days have centered around building this expanded version of the sheet rolling machine

 needed to make a piece like On the Wing.
 With a working width of about 10.5 feet,

 it will allow me to curve the planes of the shape before assembly.
 There will no doubt be further

 refinements to come, but in its first test it rolled the 4' wide sheet successfully.

 As always, these pages are designed to both keep those who have a vested interest in the sculpture

 informed as to how the work is proceeding and to share a process of creation with anyone who is